Poland Expat Guide: Pros & Cons of Living in Poland

 That said, Poland isn’t the friendliest place for LGBTQ people in smaller towns.
 This is a serious issue in Poland that has recently been under scrutiny by the European community along with women’s rights.
 While in Warsaw you might be fine most of the time, many places have a long way to go – they even declared “LGBT-free zones”.

 Poland is surely a very white place in terms of race.
 There were endless campaigns about not allowing immigrants as well.
-While Vietnamese immigrants are well-known as they came to Poland years ago (hence why there are a lot of Europeanized Vietnamese take-out spots (hat have very little to do with actual food in Vietnam), let’s just say that if you’re black you will get a reaction.
+While Vietnamese immigrants are well-known as they came to Poland years ago (hence why there are a lot of Europeanized Vietnamese take-out spots (that have very little to do with actual food in Vietnam), let’s just say that if you’re black you will get a reaction.

 Even though there are tourists and expats of different races in big cities these days, when someone who looks different is around, everyone seems to notice and give them a side look.
 Half curious, half “what are you doing here” kind of look, and my black friends who visited Poland all agreed they were given a lot of attention.